ut-amrl/cs393r_starter/README.md

 For debugging purposes, you can look at the tmux processes at any time by attaching to the session: `tmux a -t ROS`.
 For more information about `tmux`, refer to the [tmux documentation](https://tmuxguide.readthedocs.io/en/latest/tmux/tmux.html)
 5. To shutdown the docker container, run `make docker_stop`

+To make code changes take effect, open the container shell (which can be done using make docker_shell) and run make -j within the cs393r_starter directory. make docker_all then make docker_shell also builds the changes if you have to do that otherwise.

 ### Code Overview
 There are three main executables: `navigation`, `particle_filter`, and `slam`.
 Each executable has a corresponding `.h` and `.cc` file that defines the class for the implementation.
 An associated `*_main.cc` file abstracts away ROS-specific details.
 For example, the `particle_filter` executable consists of three files: